 Tech companies often provide promotional items, such as T-shirts, caps, jackets, and gadgets to employees, customers, and event attendees.
 But the Golden Hoodie is no promotional item.

-That said, let’s take a deep dive into why this hoodie is so unique and how people receive them.
+That said, let’s examine why this hoodie is so unique and how people receive them.

-The Golden Hoodie – which is also known as the Goldie Award – is not solely based on excellence and achievement in the Salesforce ecosystem.
-Therefore, there are only a limited number of hoodies awarded.
+The Golden Hoodie—also known as the Goldie Award—is not solely based on excellence and achievement in the Salesforce ecosystem.
+Therefore, only a limited number of hoodies are awarded.

 The Goldie Award is not determined by the number of Salesforce certifications or Trailhead badges a person has, though Trailhead participation is part of the journey.